-Unemployed claimants reaching the end of their claim may be wondering, How can I extend unemployment benefits? as standard payments end after a maximum of 26 weeks.
+Unemployed claimants reaching the end of their claim may be wondering how to extend unemployment benefits.
 Unemployment extensions in New York are only available during certain times and under specific circumstances.
 Federal unemployment extensions provide additional periods of benefits payments during times of unusually high unemployment.

 New York Unemployment Resources